0xd34df00d/you-dont-know-cpp/README.md

 - How is `return {};` different from `return T {};`?
 What types of `T` would behave differently?

   Hint: how does it depend on C++ standard version?
-  Hint2: consider `std::mutex`
+  Hint2: consider `std::mutex`.

-- Assume an instance of a `struct` is `memset`ed to zeros.
+- Assume an instance of a `struct` is `memset`ed to zeroes.
 What would be the value of the padding?
   Further assume a field of that structure is updated.
 What would be the value of the padding after that field?
 After other fields?

-- What if `std::any` is implemented in terms of `std::type_info`.
+- Suppose `std::any` is implemented in terms of comparing `std::type_info`.
 What problems might it have?

 - Is this code valid?
   ```c